 Using Anchors in a Fall Arrest System

 A fall arrest system refers to the safety lines used in suspended access systems that catch workers who descend a building’s facade in the event of an accident.
-Roof anchors are installed at an offset angle behind the primary suspension equipment (pier anchors, davits, outrigger beams, etc.).
+Roof anchors are installed at an offset angle behind the primary suspension equipment, including pier anchors, davits, outrigger beams, and other similar components.
 Before lowering themselves, facade maintenance workers connect their harnesses to the anchors via a cable.

 Window Washing Anchors

-Window washers can utilize tie-back anchors for window washing to suspend themselves adjacent to the building facade to perform window-washing operations.
-This is commonly done on a bosun’s chair but can also be performed on a single cage platform.
+Window washers can utilize tie-back anchors to suspend themselves adjacent to the building facade and perform window-washing operations.
+This is commonly done in a bosun’s chair but can also be performed on a single-cage platform.

-These anchor points are laid out so they can access all windows on a building’s facade or the total facade if that’s what’s specified.
-Suppose the drop distance is over 300ft (90m) tall or has architectural features a standard roof anchor can’t accommodate.
-In that case, an alternative system will be implemented, such as window washing davits, outrigger beams, rigging sleeves, etc. When Davit systems host the suspension lines, roof anchors are usually installed at an offset angle behind them to host the lifelines.
+These anchor points are laid out to access all windows on a building’s facade or the entire facade, as specified.
+Suppose the drop distance is over 300ft (90m) tall or has architectural features that a standard roof anchor can’t accommodate.
+In that case, an alternative system will be implemented, such as window washing davits, outrigger beams, rigging sleeves, and so on.
+When Davit systems host the suspension lines, roof anchors are usually installed at an offset angle behind them to host the lifelines.

-Contact our experts to find and install the perfect roof anchor for your building's requirements!
+Contact our experts to find and install the ideal roof anchor for your building's specific requirements.

 Facade Maintenance

 When a building requires facade maintenance on more than just its windows—the total facade or certain parts—the anchor layout must accommodate this.
-The reasons for needing total facade access can vary from restoring brickwork, applying window caulking, repairing balconies, maintaining signs on the exterior, or doing any other facade work that would require suspension.
-The systems put in place on the roof hoist specialized platforms referred to as swing stages to allow workers to access elevated areas efficiently.
+The reasons for needing total facade access can vary, including restoring brickwork, applying window caulking, repairing balconies, maintaining exterior signs, or performing any other facade work that would require suspension.
+The systems installed on the roof utilize specialized platforms, referred to as swing stages, to allow workers to access elevated areas efficiently.

 If you're working with reinforced concrete, our article on Roof Anchor Protection on Reinforced Concrete might be helpful.